 Faculty Appointment and Promotion Procedures

-- All appointments, reappointments and promotions of the faculty require endorsement by the Committee on Appointments, Promotions and Tenure and ratification by the Dean and the Trustees.
+a.
+All appointments, reappointments, promotions and tenure actions of the faculty require endorsement by the Committee on Appointments, Promotions and Tenure and ratification by the Dean and the Trustees.

-- The Chair or Acting Chair of the Department shall be solely responsible for initiating recommendations to the Committee on Appointments, Promotions and Tenure2.
-Chairs are encouraged to establish a departmental committee to advise on recommendations for appointments, reappointments and promotions.
+b.
+The Chair or Acting Chair of the Department shall be solely responsible for initiating recommendations to the Committee on Appointments, Promotions and Tenure2.
+Chairs are encouraged to establish a departmental committee to advise on recommendations for appointments, reappointments, promotions and tenure.

-- Recommendations for appointment, reappointment or promotion shall be submitted to the Committee on Appointments, Promotions and Tenure on forms provided by the School of Medicine.
+c.
+Recommendations for appointment, reappointment, promotion or tenure shall be submitted to the Committee on Appointments, Promotions and Tenure in format provided by the School of Medicine.

-- An appropriate statement from the Chair shall be an essential part of each recommendation for appointment, reappointment or promotion.
+d.
+An appropriate statement from the Chair shall be an essential part of each recommendation for appointment, reappointment, promotion or tenure.
 This statement may include comments from the faculty member's Division Chief, Program Director and/or departmental committee on appointments and promotions.
-The statement should explicitly document the scholarly, educational, clinical or other activities of the candidate that warrant the appointment, reappointment or promotion.
+The statement should explicitly document the scholarly, educational, clinical or other activities of the candidate that warrant the appointment, reappointment, promotion or tenure action.

-- The Department Chairperson recommending an individual for a faculty appointment, reappointment or promotion is responsible for verifying the curriculum vitae and bibliography of the candidate.
-Any faculty member who provides a letter recommending an individual's appointment or reappointment to the faculty or promotion must include all material facts relating to professional qualifications and personal integrity of the applicant.
+e.
+The Department Chairperson recommending an individual for a faculty appointment, reappointment, promotion or tenure is responsible for verifying the curriculum vitae and bibliography of the candidate.
+Any faculty member who provides a letter recommending an individual's appointment or promotion or tenure the faculty or promotion must include all material facts relating to professional qualifications and personal integrity of the applicant.

-- The Chair of the Committee on Appointments, Promotions and Tenure shall appoint an ad hoc committee to review each recommendation for appointment or promotion to the rank of Associate Professor with tenure or Professor (with or without tenure).
+f.
+The Chair of the Committee on Appointments, Promotions and Tenure shall appoint an ad hoc committee to review each recommendation for appointment or promotion to the rank of Associate Professor with tenure or Professor (with or without tenure), except as described in section k below.
 The ad hoc review committee will consist of three members of the Committee on Appointments, Promotions and Tenure, one of whom shall serve as chairperson, and three other Professors.
 No member of the ad hoc review committee shall have a primary appointment in the same department as the candidate.

-- The Department Chair shall provide names and addresses of individuals from outside the institution who might be solicited for letters of recommendation by the Dean's Office for the appointment or promotion of faculty to the ranks of Associate Professor or Professor.
+g.
+The Department Chair shall provide names, titles, affiliated institutions and contact informationof individuals from outside the institution who might be solicited for letters of recommendation by the Dean's Office for the appointment or promotion of faculty to the ranks of Associate Professor or Professor.
 Letters may be requested from additional reviewers by the Committee on Appointments, Promotions and Tenure and its ad hoc committees.

-- In the event that a Department Chair's recommendation for an appointment, reappointment or promotion is not approved, the reason(s) for such decision shall be communicated to that Chair.
+h.
+In the event that a Department Chair's recommendation for appointment, reappointment, promotion or tenure is not approved, the reason(s) for such decision shall be communicated to that Chair.
 The Department Chair may request an opportunity to appeal the decision and meet with an ad hoc committee of the Committee on Appointments, Promotions and Tenure.
 The Department Chair may invite a senior faculty member to accompany him/her to assist in the presentation to the Committee.
 In the event that the candidate is not endorsed again, the reason(s) shall be communicated to the Department Chair.
 In this case, the candidate shall be ineligible for further consideration for at least one year.

-- All votes by members of the Committee on Appointments, Promotions and Tenure and its ad hoc review committees on an individual recommendation for appointment, reappointment or promotion shall be by secret ballot.
+j.
+All votes by members of the Committee on Appointments, Promotions and Tenure and its ad hoc review committees on an individual recommendation for appointment, promotion or tenure shall be by secret ballot.
 Members of these committees with a primary appointment in the same department as the candidate shall not be present during any deliberations on the individual candidate and are not eligible to participate in the voting.

-- A letter of appointment, reappointment or promotion, signed by the Dean, will confirm the rank and type of appointment made.
+o.
+A letter of appointment, promotion or tenure, signed by the Dean, will confirm the rank and type of appointment made.
 The letter will contain details on the term of appointment and information relevant to the reappointment process (see below for specifics on appointment/promotion and reappointment for each academic rank).
-If tenure has been awarded, the letter of appointment will so state.
+If tenure has been awarded simultaneously with an appointment or promotion, the letter will so state.

-2 Requests for appointments, reappointments, or promotions to the ranks of Associate Professor and Professor will not be accepted from Department Chairs who will leave that position within six months of the date of submission of the application.
+2 Requests for appointments, promotions to the ranks of Associate Professor and Professor, or for tenure, will not be accepted from Department Chairs who will leave that position within six months of the date of submission of the application.